timothystotts/fpga-serial-mem-tester-3/README.md

 The design is broken into four groupings.
 The first group targets the Digilent Inc. Arty A7-100 development board.
 The second group targets the Digilent Inc. Arty S7-25 development board.
-The third group targets either the Digilent Inc. Arty A7-100 development board or the Digilent Inc. Arty S7-25 development board.
+The third and fourth groups target either the
+Digilent Inc. Arty A7-100 development board or the Digilent Inc. Arty S7-25 development board.
 The last group targets the Digilent Inc. Zybo Z7-20 development board.
 The projects are likely portable to the smaller Arty A7-35 and Zybo Z7-10